daedlock/MovieMate/README.md

-# MovieMate
+# MovieMate :movie_camera:
 A universal desktop app that changes your movie night experience.
-You feed it your movie files and it does all the magic.
+You feed it your movie files and it does all the :boom: magic :boom:.

 ![Alt Screenshot](https://github.com/daedlock/MovieMate/raw/master/resources/screenshot.png)
 ___
-### Built With
+### :wrench: Built With
 * React
 * Redux
 * Webpack
 * Electron
-* Lots of love
+* Lots of love :heart:

-### Features
+### :package: Features
 * Sync it with your movie library (folders, external hdd..etc)
 * Get movies presented as covers with scraped ratings
 * Get movie information from imdb, rottentomatoes